jack-sp-1/assignment/README.md

 to check for relations between customers and other table

 How to test :
+Change value of file_location for both customers.csv and transactions.csv.
 1) Run it as is in some editor where spark  is running.

 or